dennybritz/neal-react/README.md

 ## Deploying to AWS

 If you are using third-party integrations like Stripe or Typeform to capture user information there is no need to write your on backend and you can simply copy your `public/` directory to an AWS S3 bucket and enable [Static Website Hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
-You can use a script such as this to minifify and upload:
+You can use a script such as this to minify and upload:

 ```bash